 Climb the Electrician Career Ladder

-Continue to work the required hours for your area, and one day take the exam to become a Master Electrician.
+Continue to work the required hours and in the end, take the exam to become a Master Electrician.

-It is a good idea to review our Electrician's Career Guide.
-You will discover the wide variety of positions available as you gain skill and knowledge.
-It also gives tips for getting that promotion you have your eyes on.
+It’s a good idea to review our Electrician’s Career Guide.
+You’ll discover the wide variety of positions available as you gain skill and knowledge.
+Get tips too for getting that promotion you have your eyes on.

 Electrical contracting is a fascinating field that continues to evolve with technology!
 Joining the IBEW Electrician Apprenticeship is a fine way to become a part of this industry.

 Keep educating yourself and advance into the many diverse and rewarding careers available.